example42/psick/docs/noop_mode.md

 In some cases we might need to enforce the applications of the resources of some classes in every case, whatever is the noop mode.

-Some of the profiles used in this control-repo have the no_noop parameter: if set to true all the resources of the class are enforced and are applied whatever are the noop settings (either client or server side).
+Most of the profiles present in the psicjk module have the no_noop parameter: if set to true all the resources of the class are enforced and are applied even if noop is set client side.

+Note that this no_noop parameter, starting form version 0.6.0 of psick module, does NOT override any more the server side noop_mode setting (in this way when you set noop server side you are sure that noop is always enforced).

 By default no_noop is set to false and nothing changes in terms of noop management.

 This allows us to have some server where Puppet runs in noop mode but have still some resources always applied.